Commissioner Thomas W. Johnson

 Term ends: April 10, 2019

 Thomas W. Johnson was appointed to the Public Utilities Commission of Ohio by Governor John Kasich in April 2014.
 Johnson served as PUCO chairman for the first year of his term.
+In addition to his role as commissioner of the PUCO, he is a member of the National Association of Regulatory Utility Commissioners (NARUC) Committee on Consumer Affairs as well as the Subcommittee on Pipeline Safety.

 Johnson has a long tradition of public service, having served for 22 years in the Ohio House of Representatives, where he represented Southeastern Ohio.
 He chaired the House Finance & Appropriations Committee and was a member of the House Public Utilities Committee and the House Energy & Environment Committee.
 While in the House, Johnson worked on many key policy issues including: telecommunication deregulation, oil and gas regulations, coal guidelines, power plant strategies, pipelines, railroads and many other energy management concerns.